 Data distribution is the process of delivering data to different systems, applications, and stakeholders.
 This may involve publishing data to a data warehouse, providing real-time data access to business users, or feeding data to machine learning models.
 In addition to publishing data to data warehouses and providing data access to business users, data distribution may also involve feeding data to machine learning models to train predictive models.
 A common challenge in data distribution is dealing with data latency, where data is not delivered quickly enough to support real-time decision-making.
 This can be addressed through edge computing, which involves processing data at the edge of the network where it is generated.
 An example of when a business might use data distribution to provide real-time data access to its sales team, enabling them to track sales performance and adjust strategies in real-time.

 In conclusion, data orchestration is a crucial component of modern data management, enabling businesses to leverage data from various sources to gain insights and make informed decisions.
 The key steps of data integration, transformation, synchronization, validation, and distribution are essential for creating a unified, consistent view of data.
-By automating these steps and using low-code development tools, businesses can streamline their data orchestration processes, reducing costs, improving quality, and accelerating time-to-market.
+By automating these steps businesses can streamline their data orchestration processes, reducing costs, improving quality, and accelerating time-to-market.
 As such, data orchestration will become increasingly important for businesses of all sizes and industries as they strive to stay ahead in the data-driven economy.